wp-plugins/event-post/readme.txt

 == Description ==
 Add some meta-datas to posts to convert them into full calendar events.
 Each event can be exported into ical(.ics), outlook(vcs), or Google Calendar.
-Localization works thanks to openstreetmap.
+Geolocation works thanks to openstreetmap.

+= Localization =

+* English : 100%
+* French, fr_FR
+* Italian, it_IT by NewHouseStef
+* Swedish, sv_SE by mepmepmep

 = Post metas =
 ## Date attributes